 Different wealth managers and platforms use different names to describe their charges and fees.
 Some will be grouped together and others separated out from one another.
 When working out the total cost you should always consider:

 The fee from an adviser to recommend and monitor an appropriate portfolio for you.
 Sometimes an upfront fee, such as 3% on contributions to an ISA or £2,000 to consolidate your pensions.
-This can also be an ongoing fee usually charged as a % of the assets under advice.
+This can also be an ongoing fee usually charged as a percentage of the assets under advice.

 This is the fee for holding and administering your investments.
 This is the fee for holding your investments, collecting dividends and interest and dealing with corporate actions and administration.
 It’s normally charged as a percentage of the assets administered and is often included within the Investment Management charge for fully managed portfolios.
 For DIY platforms, there is often a different charging structure for fund based investments and shares or ETFs.

 Fees and charges that are incurred when investments are bought and sold.
 These charges can be made each time a trade (buying/selling of investments) takes place.
-They can take the form of a commission charged as a % of the trade value or an administration charge which is usually a fixed fee between £10 and £50 per trade.
+They can take the form of a commission charged as a percentage of the trade value or an administration charge which is usually a fixed fee between £10 and £50 per trade.

 If your portfolio is made up of collective investments such as actively managed funds, investment trusts or ETFs then these investments will have their own fees and charges for investing your money.